 Casualty claims include employee personal injury and occupational claims as well as third-party claims, all exclusive of legal costs.
 To aid in valuing our personal injury liability and determining the amount to accrue with respect to such claims during the year, we utilize studies prepared by an independent consulting actuarial firm.
-Job-related accidental injury and occupational claims are subject to the Federal Employers' Liability Act (FELA), which is applicable only to railroads.
+Job-related accidental injury and occupational claims are subject to the FELA, which is applicable only to railroads.
 FELA's fault-based system produces results that are unpredictable and inconsistent as compared with a no-fault workers' compensation system.
 The variability inherent in this system could result in actual costs being different from the liability recorded.
 While the ultimate amount of claims incurred is dependent on future developments, in our opinion, the recorded liability is adequate to cover the future payments of claims and is supported by the most recent actuarial study.
-In all cases, we record a liability when the expected loss for the claim is both probable and estimable.
+In all cases, we record a liability when the expected loss for the claim is both probable and reasonably estimable.

 Employee personal injury claims - The largest component of casualties and other claims expense is employee personal injury costs.
 The independent actuarial firm engaged by us provides quarterly studies to aid in valuing our employee personal injury liability and estimating personal injury expense.
 The actuarial firm studies our historical patterns of reserving for claims and subsequent settlements, taking into account relevant outside influences.
-The actuarial firm uses the results of these analyses to estimate the ultimate amount of liability, which includes amounts for incurred but unasserted claims.
+The actuarial firm uses the results of these analyses to estimate the ultimate amount of liability.
 We adjust the liability quarterly based upon our assessment and the results of the study.
-Our estimate of loss liabilities is subject to inherent limitation given the difficulty of predicting future events such as jury decisions, court interpretations, or legislative changes and as such the actual loss may vary from the estimated liability recorded.
+Our estimate of the liability is subject to inherent limitation given the difficulty of predicting future events such as jury decisions, court interpretations, or legislative changes.
+As a result, actual claim settlements may vary from the estimated liability recorded.

 Occupational claims - Occupational claims (including asbestosis and other respiratory diseases, as well as conditions allegedly related to repetitive motion) are often not caused by a specific accident or event but rather allegedly result from a claimed exposure over time.
 Many such claims are being asserted by former or retired employees, some of whom have not been employed in the rail industry for decades.
 The independent actuarial firm provides an estimate of the occupational claims liability based upon our history of claim filings, severity, payments, and other pertinent facts.
 The liability is dependent upon judgments we make as to the specific case reserves as well as judgments of the actuarial firm in the quarterly studies.
 The actuarial firm's estimate of ultimate loss includes a provision for those claims that have been incurred but not reported.
-This provision is derived by analyzing industry data and projecting our experience into the future as far as can be reasonably determined.
+This provision is derived by analyzing industry data and projecting our experience.
 We adjust the liability quarterly based upon our assessment and the results of the study.
 However, it is possible that the recorded liability may not be adequate to cover the future payment of claims.
 Adjustments to the recorded liability are reflected in operating expenses in the periods in which such adjustments become known.